lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 in FPGA.
 We will define TPM registers in MCU and TPM cycles of LPC protocol should be able to write and read from these registers (FPGA + MCU) using LPC protocol.
-3. Next step is to develop full TPM module based on reference Microsoft TPM module sourcecode - see this repository: ["Microsoft TPM module reference 2.0"](https://github.com/lpn-plant/ms-tpm-20-ref)
+3. Next step is to develop full TPM module based on reference Microsoft TPM module sourcecode - see this repository: [Microsoft TPM module reference 2.0](https://github.com/lpn-plant/ms-tpm-20-ref)
-3. The last step should be extending TPM module for more comunication protocols,
-1. for example fast "SPI Bus" and "LPC Protocol" 2 "SPI" bi-directional bridge.
+3. The last step should be extending TPM module for more comunication protocols, for example fast "SPI Bus" and "LPC Protocol" 2 "SPI" bi-directional bridge.